 Slow clockspeed is a typical verdict when it comes to describing the energy industry changing course.
-But for Energy Cities’ Director, Claire Roumet, it can all be the other way around.
+But Claire Roumet of Energy Cities sees it the other way around.

 The digital and energy revolution require district energy companies do develop keen external awareness.
 Our report from Heat 2017.

 As most interaction with organisations is taking place on the internet, your digital identity is vital for your performance.
 Here are five steps of becoming the best digital ”Me”.

 How to win the hearts of UK citizens for District Heating: read our report with insights from “Community Scouting”, a scenario-driven stakeholder analysis.

 The first so called diesel summit of the German Federal Government and the car industry led to – nothing.
 End of story?
 Probably not.
 Here’s why Merkel might already be working on a “car turnaround“.